Structural glass explained (FAQs, tips and applications)

 Modern supply chains have a tendency to fragment.
 This means you can end up getting one company to make your glass and another to cut it.
 This can quickly become a headache.

+Consider working with a glass processor that manufactures, cuts and delivers all under one roof.
+Convenience is often sorely underrated when expensive projects are concerned.
 Is your supplier a good communicator?
 Are they shrugging off questions or ignoring them altogether?
 Are they hiding behind a smokescreen of technicalities?
 You'd be better off working with a jargon-free company that wants to keep you informed and puts your requirements ahead of its own.

 Finally, experience goes a long way.
 While the industry needs new blood to develop, you want peace of mind – so look for a company that's put the hard yards in and has a good reputation online.